University Libraries Display Policy

 - Designated display areas in all branch libraries

-- Additional physical and virtual spaces designated by the Preservation and Special Collections and Administration Departments
+- Additional physical and virtual spaces designated by Libraries' Administration

 External displays: Displays and exhibitions from organizations outside of the University Libraries must support the educational mission of the University and Libraries.
-Written proposals must be submitted to the Administration Department and evaluated by Dean of University Libraries, who will make the final decisions.
+The Space Request Form must be completed and submitted to the Administration Department for approval.
 All inquiries should be addressed to Libraries Administration (Room 204, Ned R. McWherter Library, 901-678-2201).